skagankose/ada_fall_2017/generalAnalysis.md

 *Screenshot 1: The map of Number of Granted Patents in the Last Year*

-## 1.3.
-Sector-Wise Analysis of Countries according to CPC Categories
+## 1.4.
+Analysis of Patents belonging to Countries by CPC Categories

 The Cooperative Patent Classification (CPC) is patent categorization model which has been jointly developed by the European Patent Office (EPO) and the United States Patent and Trademark Office (USPTO).